 The above factors can significantly aid security analysts, but what does your incident response plan look like?
 An orchestration layer that is architected in with a security information and event management (SIEM) solution can help bridge the gaps across people, processes and technology to enable organizations to rapidly respond to threats with confidence.

 A dynamic security analytics platform that embeds AI and integrates orchestration across the diversity of threats (as well as people and processes) can help set the foundation for a strong security strategy.
 Collaboration is the glue that integrates disparate point products in a manner that extends their security capabilities beyond what each technology could provide on its own.

 At the product level, more open collaboration is critical to the evolution of security technology.
 Over the past few years, IBM has invested in technologies and partnerships to achieve this goal.
 One powerful collaborative platform is the IBM Security App Exchange, an ecosystem for the entire security community, including IBM and its partners and vendors, to develop and share applications that integrate with IBM Security solutions.
 To date, the App Exchange has 140+ partner and IBM apps and over 100,000 downloads.
 These apps are extensively tested and validated before they are published on the App Exchange.

 An example of the value of the IBM Security App Exchange is the recent launch of the Cisco ISE App for QRadar, which gives security analysts insights into risky users and devices, resulting in faster threat detection, containment and policy enforcement.
 This app enables analysts to rapidly drill down from QRadar into ISE pxGrid for deeper, faster analysis of policy violations and then remediate affected users and devices — all in a single integrated dashboard.

-To learn more about the ISE + QRadar app and how collaborative defense in depth can strengthen your security, register for the IBM Security + Cisco webinar on June 15.
+To learn more about the ISE + QRadar app and how collaborative defense in depth can strengthen your security, watch the IBM Security + Cisco webinar on-demand.